euclid-Devices/markdown-renderer/readme.md

 ## Why This Exists

-- **Project Matrixx** maintains device-specific documentation and changelogs in GitHub repositories
+- **EuclidOS** maintains device-specific documentation and changelogs in GitHub repositories
 - **Raw Markdown** files are not user-friendly, so this viewer provides:
   - Clean, readable rendered output
   - A standalone docs viewer independent of the main site